tytydraco/yessleep/out/I_Was_Tormented_by_a_Dog_While_Babysitting_I_Dont_Think_it_Was_a_Dog.md

 5)      Call every 2-3 hours to give any updates or just let our daughter say hi to us.

 6)      If you’re babysitting for us, then any of our food is your food too.
-Oh, in addition to that, feel free to use any or our applications.
+Oh, in addition to that, feel free to use any or our appliances.
 Once again; if you’re babysitting for us, then what’s ours is yours.

 7)      Sitting sessions will start at 6 PM and end around 5 AM, so about 11 hours.